Fouad1999Elkhiati/generic-and-parameterized-square-root-fast-carry-select-adder-IP/README.md

 https://slideplayer.com/slide/4896714/ (begining from slide 89)

-Then I looked at the latest research conducted on this type of adders the first modified approach i found reduced space and energy consumption with speed improvements was implemented by replacing one of the two RCA (ripple carry adder) with binary to excess converter (BEC).
+Then I looked at the latest research conducted on this type of adders the first modified approach I found reduced space and energy consumption with speed improvements in observed in some research was implemented by replacing one of the two RCAs (ripple carry adders) in the conventional carry select adder block with binary to excess converter (BEC) to calculate
+(A(k),A(k-1) ...
+A(k-m) + A(k),A(k-1) ...
+A(k-m) + 1) value instead of using another RCA with carry = 1.

 see : https://www.researchgate.net/publication/334442229_Design_and_characterization_of_high_speed_carry_select_adder